microsoft/fluentui-blazor/README.md

 [Microsoft.Fast.Templates.FluentUI](https://www.nuget.org/packages/Microsoft.Fast.Templates.FluentUI/) template package.

 The package contains templates for creating Blazor Server and/or Blazor WebAssembly apps that mimic the regular Blazor templates.
 The library is already set up (and all the Bootstrap styling removed).
-All components fromthe regular template have been replaced with Fluent UI Blazor counterparts (and a few extra have been added).
+All components from the regular template have been replaced with Fluent UI Blazor counterparts (and a few extra have been added).
 Please see the [documentation page](https://www.fluentui-blazor.net/Templates) for more information.